jakobmoss/templates/bachelor/README.md

 # Template for a BSc project

 Suitable for a Bachelor's project (with strict 30 pages limit).
-Uses will conserve space by removing black pages and place new chapters on any page.
+It will conserve space by removing black pages, place the abstract on the verso of the front page, and start new chapters on any page.

+Compile with standard `pdflatex`, and `biber` for the bibliography.

-Tip for nice compilation:
+Tip for nice compilation and auto-update of bibliography etc.:
 ```
 latexmk -pvc bsc_master.tex
 ```